 Do Some 'Renovations'

-Cyn is laser focused on "renovating" her rented home into a space that unique and utterly gorgeous.
+Cyn is laser focused on "renovating" her rented home into a space that is unique and utterly gorgeous.
 The updates are so dramatic that you'd never guess they're renter friendly.
 Our favorite example is her bathroom.
 “When I moved into my husband's apartment after we were married, the bathroom was really just about utility more than anything.
 There was nothing about it that was appealing or pleasant,” she said.

 The Bathroom Before